If you google "what does fun mean," you will get an answer that sounds like a quote from Cookie Monster:

 For example, how do you get people to stop riding the escalator and choosing to take the stairs instead?
 Watch this video to find out:

-This video is part of The Fun Theory, an initiative by Volkswagen, based around "the thought that something as simple as fun is the easiest way to change people’s behaviour for the better."
-Take several minutes and look at their other videos.
-It is well worth your time.
+This video is part of The Fun Theory, an initiative by Volkswagen, based around "the thought that something as simple as fun is the easiest way to change people’s behavior for the better."
+Take several minutes and look at their other videos too.

 Think about the everyday communications you have with your customers.
 How can you make your service more engaging and more fun?
 How can you entertain your target market?
 Are there elements of fun that would encourage your current customers to keep coming back for more?